ECONOMIC ENVIRONMENT AND INDUSTRY INSIGHT:

 GLOBAL ECONOMY: THE YEAR IN REVIEW:

-The International Monetary Fund (IMF) projects moderate and stable growth for CY 2024 & CY 2025 at 3.2%, albeit lower than the historical average of 3.1%.
-This expectation reflects sluggish economic activity, primarily attributed to a slowdown in advanced economies.
-The growth rate of these economies, which stood at 1.6% in CY 2023, is anticipated to remain sluggish at 1.7% to 1.8% over the next two years due to policy tightening, financial sector turmoil, high inflation, the ongoing conflict between Israel and Gaza, and the lingering effects of four years of the COVID pandemic.
+Rising geopolitical tensions, particularly in Eastern Europe and the Middle East, added further uncertainty, disrupting global trade, investment flows, and financial markets.
+These factors continued to cast a shadow over business confidence and long-term investment decisions.
+The growth rate of these economies, which stood at 1.6% in CY 2024, is anticipated to remain sluggish at 1.7% to 1.8% over the next two years due to policy tightening, financial sector turmoil, high inflation, the ongoing conflict between Russia & Ukraine and Israel and Gaza.

 The slow growth rate persists amidst a cost-of-living crisis triggered by disruptions in energy and food markets due to Russias conflict in Ukraine, coupled with global monetary tightening to address inflationary pressures and reduced fiscal support.
 However, the resilience seen in the United States and several significant emerging market economies, along with continued fiscal support in China, will bolster global growth.